Meets Thu. 2–2:50 PM in SERF 329 Fall quarter, 2018 (SERF is east of and adjacent to Price Center)

 Examples of problems that occupied me during high school and college appear in the list below (not chronological).
 I'm sure I am forgetting numerous lesser problems, but these are the ones that stand out in memory.
 And yes, my tendency to actually carry out these schemes brands me as an experimentalist.
 But just because kid-me did some stupid things does not mean that adult-me condones these activities!

 The lesson should not be to copy what I did.
-Emulating a rock star's visible behavior is not effective (and will probably land you in jail!).
+I'm not trying to say that I'm a rock star, but will point out that emulating a rock star's visible behavior is not effective (and will probably land you in jail!).
 Countless hours practicing and honing the basic skills is where it's at (which is utterly boring to most people).
 Concert pianists spent years perfecting excruciatingly uninteresting scales before spinning off masterpiece performances.
 Emulation is not in itself a likely path to success.
 Rather, find your own interests and ask your own questions.
 Let your curiosity guide you.
 Plunge in to solve problems or go as far as you can while you wait on pieces to fall in place.
 Don't be afraid to explore.
 It's stumbling into the dark that lets you build a picture of what you can't see by staring into that darkness.

 Recognizing that questions were an important part of my learning, and allowed me to build instant contextual links to new material, I want to help you do the same.
 Let's think of your brain as a warehouse where the college experience will bring daily deliveries of new material.
 Don't let it all pile up on the floor in an unordered mess.
 Let's make some shelf space with labels already in place.
 For me, this is what having questions/curiosity did.